LightFiLimited/lf-documentation/docs/sensors/index.md

 The sensor requires a configuration with a LightFi Base sensor in order to be visible on the BACnet network.

-If BACnet enabled, this sensor will appear as a BACnet device on the BACnet network created by the BACnet router internal to the Base sensor.
+If BACnet enabled, this sensor will appear as a BACnet device on the BACnet network created by the BACnet router internal to the Base sensor ([BACnet object description](BACnet/#lightfi-x1)).

 ## Install guide